0xProject/0x-monorepo/packages/metacoin/README.md

 ## @0xproject/metacoin

-This is a small example project that server as a showroom/polygon for 0x dev tools.
+This is an example project that demonstrates how the many Ethereum dev tools developed by 0x can be used in any Solidity/TS project.
-It suppports:
+It supports:

 *   Compiling & testing smart contracts
-*   Typed contract wrappers
+*   Generating typed contract wrappers
-*   Coverage
+*   Solidity coverage
-*   Profiling
+*   Solidity gas profiling
 *   Running tests against Ganache
-*   Running tests against our fork of Geth that supports snapshots & time travel
+*   Running tests against our fork of Geth (it supports snapshotting & time travel)

 ## Contributing